What Is a Sentinel Lymph Node Breast Biopsy?

 How Is the Sentinel Node Found?

-There are two methods for finding the sentinel node.
-Your surgeon may do one or both of these techniques:
+There are 2 methods for finding the sentinel node.
+Your surgeon may use 1 or both of these techniques:

 A blue dye may be injected near the breast tissue.
 Then, its path into the lymph nodes is tracked.
 The dye collects in the sentinel node.